Azure/azure-rest-api-specs/documentation/test-scenario/QuickStart.md

 ![](./import-postman-collection.png)

 After you import postman collection, you will get such requests.
-Now you could debug api test happily.
+Now you could debug api test with postman locally.

 ![](./postman-collection-signalr.PNG)

 #### 5. manual update example value

-After debug with postman, you need to rewrite back the update value and make sure `oav run-test-scenario <test-scenario-file> -e <env.json>` should pass.
+After debug with postman, you need to rewrite back all the updated values and run `oav run-test-scenario <test-scenario-file> -e <env.json>` again.
+The result should be successful.